sandeepkunduri/terraform_training/Day4/4-private-module-registry/README.md

 Back in your `ptfe-workspace` repository created earlier.

-Add a new folder called `app-web-modules`.
+Add a new folder called `app-web-modules/`.

 Create a single `main.tf` file with the following contents: